finance calculator

 Base Part B premium

 Standard Part B premium before IRMAA.
-Defaults to current base; update if your base differs.
+The default reflects the 2026 base premium; update if your base differs.

 How it works

-We use 2024 IRMAA brackets for Single and Married Filing Jointly.
+We use the 2026 IRMAA brackets for Single and Married Filing Jointly as published by CMS.

-Outputs show Part B surcharge, Part D surcharge, total Part B (base + surcharge), and the tier.
+Outputs show Part B surcharge, Part D surcharge, total Part B (base + surcharge), and the tier so you can compare scenarios quickly.

 Formula